The 10 best AI app builders in 2026 (Tested & reviewed)

 Lovable turns plain-language prompts into working app drafts with editable code and a live preview, so non-developers can iterate quickly.
 It connects with GitHub and lets you export code, so moving a prototype into a developer workflow is simple.

-startups that need to test ideas fast.
+Lovable is great for hackathons, brainstorms, and startups that need to test ideas fast.
 By lowering the barrier to a first draft, it helps you validate before investing real time or budget into coding an application.
-You’ll still need to refine designs, set up permissions, and polish before going live—don’t expect Lovable to deliver this out-of-the-box if you’re building business apps.
+You’ll still need to refine designs, set up permissions, and polish before going live — so don’t expect Lovable to deliver a production-ready experience out-of-the-box if you’re building business apps.

 {{cta-1}}